Abdul Taib Mahmud: 2011 state election and aftermath

 Despite being the target of an onslaught of attacks by the opposition Pakatan Rakyat coalition, Taib led PBB to a clean sweep of seats contested in the 2011 state election, winning an eighth consecutive term as chief minister.
 However, the Barisan Nasional coalition suffered its worst performance ever in a Sarawak state election, with coalition partner Sarawak United People's Party (SUPP) suffering badly due to his poor standing among the Chinese community.
 Following the election, he was under pressure from the BN national leadership to step down to avoid hurting BN's prospects during the next general election.
 Despite this, Taib remained vague about his retirement plans.

-Appointment as Governor of Sarawak
+Yang di-Pertua Negeri of Sarawak (2014–2024)

-After resigning as chief minister, Taib Mahmud was appointed as the seventh Governor of Sarawak on 1 March 2014.
+After resigning as chief minister, Taib Mahmud was appointed the seventh Governor of Sarawak on 1 March 2014.
 Following this appointment, Taib was bestowed title "Tun" on 26 May 2014.
-He was re-appointed as Governor on 28 February 2018 and again on 28 February 2022.
+He was re-appointed Governor on 28 February 2018 and again on 28 February 2022.
+His term ended early on 26 January 2024, and was succeeded by Wan Junaidi Tuanku Jaafar on the same day.